-Language modules are designed to provide students with the advantage of a foreign language while doing business in foreign countries.
-At Wittenborg, students have the opportunity to follow foreign languages at beginner and intermediate levels.
+Language modules are designed to provide students with the experience how to use the advantage of a language in doing business in foreign countries.
+At Wittenborg students have the opportunity to follow foreign languages at beginner and intermediate levels.

 In addition to the normal language modules, twice a year students have the possibility to attend Dutch Intensive Weeks (Beginner or Intermediate).